1852 Atlantic hurricane season: Hurricane One

 The Great Mobile Hurricane of 1852 was the first tropical cyclone of the year.
 It was first observed on August 19 about 140 mi north of Puerto Rico.
 It moved on a west-northwest motion before passing through the Bahamas as it attained hurricane status on August 20.
 After paralleling the northern coast of Cuba, the storm passed between the Dry Tortugas and Key West, Florida on August 22, and two days later it is estimated the hurricane attained peak winds of 115 mph.
 The storm slowed on August 25 before turning northward, and early on August 26 it made landfall near Pascagoula, Mississippi at peak strength, and the hurricane rapidly weakened to tropical storm status as it accelerated east-northeastward.
 On August 28 it emerged into the Atlantic Ocean from South Carolina, and after turning to the northeast, it was last observed on August 30 about 130 mi southeast of Cape Cod.

 In the Florida Keys, rough waves forced several ships ashore, leaving some damaged.
 Strong waves created four new channels in the Chandeleur Islands, and the storm's passage also destroyed the island lighthouse; the three keepers were found three days later.
 Two schooners were also washed ashore along Cat Island.
 The hurricane produced an estimated storm tide of 12 ft in Mobile, Alabama, where strong winds damaged much of the city, leaving the majority of the houses destroyed.
 Trees were downed up to 30 mi inland, and coastal areas were flooded.
-Damage along the coastline was estimated at $1 million (1852 USD, $26 million 2008 USD), and several people died.
+Damage along the coastline was estimated at $1 million (1852 USD), and at least five people died.
 While crossing the southeastern United States, the storm brought light rainfall but moderately strong winds; in Charleston, South Carolina, the storm destroyed several bridges and crop fields.